andresfgc/P2-ROE-Checker/README.md

 ## Testing

-For ideal responsive design a media query for a max-widths-screen of 900px was included and tested across diferent browsers and devices.
+For ideal responsive design a media query for a max-width-screen of 900px was included and tested across diferent browsers and devices.

 ## Validator Testing